MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsAppPermissionPolicy.md

 # set allow TaskList and OnePlan apps and block other Third-party apps
 Set-CsTeamsAppPermissionPolicy -Identity Set-$identity -GlobalCatalogAppsType AllowedAppList  -GlobalCatalogApps $GlobalCatalogAppList
 ```
-This example allows Third-party TaskList and OnePlan apps and blocks other Third-party apps.
+This example allows third-party TaskList and OnePlan apps and blocks other third-party apps.
 TaskList and OnePlan can be installed by your users.

 ### Example 5